ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### Example

-{{fig-example-AS-to-C-rs_cnf2}} shows an example of access token response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2", and bound to C's public key as asymmetric PoP key.
-The access token response includes the access token, as well as the parameters "audience2" and "rs_cnf2".
+{{fig-example-AS-to-C-rs_cnf2}} shows an example of access token response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2" and bound to C's public key as asymmetric PoP key.
+The access token response includes the access token as well as the parameters "audience2" and "rs_cnf2".
 These specify the public key of the two RSs as intended recipients of the access token and the identifiers of those two RSs, respectively.

 ~~~~~~~~~~~
    Access token response